 But when embracing our disappointment can become an issue is when it latches onto one of its sister emotions, like anger or sadness or desperation or depression.
 When we let our emotions get all mixed up together, they can go from being about the thing that caused the initial disappointment in the first place to being a big messy ball that has no focus or specific cause and can end up reaping damage in places that it has no business being.

 On Friday, Ohio State basketball star E.J.
 Liddell was beset with vitriol, slurs, and even death threats following the Buckeyes’ shocking first round loss in the NCAA Tournament.
-Now, I obviously don’t know “Jèfe” or “dakroacko,” but I’m old enough to have seen this before.
+Now, I obviously don’t know “Jèfe” or “dakroacko,” but I’m old enough to have seen this type of thing before.
 I feel confident in saying that these individuals are disappointed in the loss, but the emotions that lead someone to send messages like this to another human being, regardless of the context, almost certainly stem from far more than just the disappointment of a basketball game.

 Honestly, what did I do to deserve this?
 I’m human. pic.twitter.com/djXzhSH0q8— E.J.
 Liddell (@EasyE2432) March 20, 2021

-It’s ok to be sad that your favorite team didn’t quite accomplish the goals it set for itself.
-But it’s also important to live with the emotions that makes you feel; to walk around in them understanding what they are and why they’re there.
+It’s okay to be sad that your favorite team didn’t quite accomplish the goals that it set for itself.
+But it’s also important to live with the emotions that that makes you feel; to walk around in them, understanding what they are and why they’re there.
 Your favorite team losing a big game can hurt, and there’s nothing wrong with feeling that way for a while afterwards.
 What there is something wrong with is when you allow that emotion to get mixed up with the resentment that you are feeling in your personal life, or the frustration that you are going through in your professional life, or the despair that you feel from everything else going on in the world around you.

 When these individually siloed emotions bubble over and start to interact, they can spontaneously combust, almost always resulting in dangerous, destructive decisions.
 There’s no excuse for sending messages like those to any human being, let alone a 20-year-old college student.
-But we know that these types of disparate emotional combinations can have, and have had, far more violent outcomes than saying stupid stuff on social media.
+But we know that these types of disparate emotional combinations can have — and have had — far more violent outcomes than saying stupid stuff on social media.
 That’s why having the emotional maturity to recognize what we’re feeling, and why we’re feeling it can have profoundly positive impacts, not only on ourselves, but on the people around us.